-BYOD Devices are allowed to be used for school work during the school day at the Ottoson.
+At Gibbs, bringing your own device (BYOD) is not necessary because each student will have access to a chromebook while at school.
 Students are discouraged from bringing valuables or large sums of money.
 The school does not accept responsibility for lost or stolen items.